add-qwq/DangerousNpcAttack/README.md

 ### Functionality
-- **Automatic Trigger**: By default, randomly selects a nearby NPC to attack the player every 5 minutes (configurable).
+- **Automatic Trigger**: By default, randomly selects a nearby NPC to attack the player every 5 minutes (configurable via INI).
 - **Force Trigger**: Use a customizable key (default: NumPad3) to manually trigger an NPC attack at any time.
-- **Smart NPC Selection**: Chooses the closest valid NPC (alive, not in a vehicle, and not the player) within 50 meters to arm with an RPG and set as hostile.
+- **Smart NPC Selection**:
+  - Chooses the **closest valid NPC** (alive, not in a vehicle, not the player, and human) within a configurable range (optimized in v1: uses squared distance calculation to reduce computation).

 ### How to Use